(This page is being updated during the month of February 2014. Please return here often for new information.)

 In September, November and February the Dean will hold general information meetings on study abroad.
 You must attend one of these sessions before meeting with the Dean.
-The meetings will be announced in the Daily Advisor, WSO Announcements, Weekly Calendar and a Schedule of Study Abroad Events will be emailed to sophomores and posted in the Dean’s Offce.
+The meetings will be announced in Campus Messages, the Daily Advisor, WSO Announcements, and a Schedule of Study Abroad Events will be emailed to sophomores and posted in the Dean’s Offce.

 Study Abroad Fair

 Many program representatives will come to campus in mid-September to attend our Study Abroad Fair.
 They will be available to talk with prospective applicants and to describe their programs.
 The Fair goes on for several hours at mid-day and students are strongly urged to attend.
 The program representatives can provide you with first-hand information about the programs in which you are interested, as well as brochures, catalogues and applications.

 The program evaluations from students who have previously studied away are kept in notebooks in the Dean’s Office.
 Students considering study abroad should read these evaluations carefully and talk to students who have returned recently from study abroad.
 Each student who studied abroad is required to complete a program evaluation when he/she returns.
 Your program transcript of grades will not be processed for Williams credit until we receive your program evaluation.

 Meetings with the Dean

 You can schedule an appointment with the Dean after you have attended a study abroad information session, done your research and have a plan of where you want to study and why.
 The appointment will last approximately 30 minutes.
 Please call x4262 to set this up or come in during walk-in hours.